Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/api/types/Instance.md

 The **ClassName** property gets or sets the class of the instance.

-Unlike in Roblox, ClassName can be modified.
+ClassName can be modified, except when the class is "DataModel".
+Changing the class of an instance has no additional effects; properties are not transformed to conform to any descriptors of the class.

 ## Name